 As well as receiving an OBE and Companion of Honour for services to children's literature, J.K.
-Rowling has received many awards and honours, including France's Legion d'Honneur, Spain's Prince of Asturias Award, Denmark's Hans Christian Andersen Award and the Robert F Kennedy Ripple of Hope Award.
+Rowling has received many other awards and honours, including France's Legion d'Honneur, Spain's Prince of Asturias Award and Denmark's Hans Christian Andersen Award.

 J.K.
 Rowling supports a number of causes through her charitable trust, Volant.
-She is also the founder and president of the international non-profit children's organization Lumos, which works to end the institutionalisation of children globally and ensure they grow up in a safe and caring environment.
+She is also the founder and president of Lumos, an international children's charity fighting for every child's right to a family by transforming care systems around the world.